mattwang44/USPTO-PatFT-Web-Crawler/README.md

 ## Caution
 1. The program has some problems when fetching information of the patents issued before 1976.
 Still working on it.
 2. Searching with long query takes a lot of time, same as it takes on PatFT ([example](http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO2&Sect2=HITOFF&u=%2Fnetahtml%2FPTO%2Fsearch-adv.htm&r=0&p=1&f=S&l=50&Query=%28%28%28CPC%2FA62B%24+OR+CPC%2FB65H%24%29+OR+CPC%2FF16D%24%29+OR+CPC%2FB66D%24%29+AND+%28%28brak%24+OR+lock%24%29+OR+%28retract%24+OR+rewind%24%29%29+AND+%28%28%28lifeline+OR+lanyard%29+OR+%22safety+line%22%29+OR+cable%29&d=PTXT)).
 I tried using threading in the program but it leads to more time consumed, and multiprocessing leads to bad connection.
-If you have a long query with less than 500 results, copying the patents number to a CSV file on your own and insert the file sould be faster.
+If you have a long query with less than 500 results, copying the patents number to a CSV file on your own and insert the file should be faster.
 3. If you encountered any problems or have any suggestion (like adding other function), feel free to [contact me](http://mattwang44.wixsite.com/main/contact)!